 The Year in Review

-During Fiscal Year 2019, the Debt Management Division's noteworthy accomplishments included:
+During Fiscal Year 2020, the Debt Management Division actively managed the State’s $26.3 billion debt portfolio, and significant accomplishments included:

-- During Fiscal Year 2019, the Debt Management Division oversaw the State’s $25.6 billion debt portfolio and managed the issuance of $2.2 billion of new bonds to fund the State’s capital programs, including local school construction, economic development initiatives, transportation infrastructure, improvements at the University of Connecticut, and Clean Water and Drinking Water grants and loans.
-These projects help to bolster the local economy throughout the State.
-In addition, the Division issued $400 million of General Obligation bonds to repay maturing bond anticipation notes.
+- New Money Bonds - A total of $2.7 billion of new money bonds were issued to continue funding of the State’s capital programs including local school construction grants, economic development initiatives, transportation infrastructure, improvements at the state universities and colleges, and Clean Water and Drinking Water grants and loans.
+These projects help bolster the local economy and improve the lives of Connecticut citizens.

 - Refunding Bonds - As interest rates continue to remain low, bonds were refunded through the issuance of $464.3 million of General Obligation and State Revolving Fund refunding bonds to capture the lower interest rates in the current marketplace which will provide aggregate debt service savings of $58.6 million over the life of the bonds.
 In addition, the State redeemed $38.0 million of Special Tax Obligation, Transportation Infrastructure bonds with available funds, thereby retiring the remaining second lien bonds which will provide future flexibility.